m-freitag/website-academic/content/authors/admin/_index.md

 Welcome!
 I am currently a Predoctoral Fellow at the Chair of Empirical Political Research and Policy Analysis at the Geschwister-Scholl-Institut of Political Science (LMU Munich).

 My research interests include political behaviour, political economy, discrimination, and preference formation.
 Further, I have a strong interest in statistical methodology, causal inference (especially causal graphs) and statistical programming with R and Julia.
 I taught M.A.-level lab sessions and assisted with teaching at the 2020 ECPR Winter School in Methods and Techniques.
+This term, I will teach an [intro to programming with R](https://m-freitag.github.io/intro-r-polsci/).